microsoft/python-package-template/README.md

 ## Getting Started

-To get started with this template, simply clone this repository and start building your project within the `src` directory.
+To get started with this template, simply 'Use This Template' to create a new repository and start building your project within the `src` directory.
+Try to open the project in GitHub Codespace, and to run the unit tests using the VS Code Test extension.

 ## Contributing